LORTEY/CardFlare/README.md

 CardFlare is an opensource flashcard learning app for android that will force you to learn every time you open a certain app or turn on your phone.
 The alfa test versio  should be ready at the start of May.
+Or maybe next weekend depends on T3G.